Speaker Biographies and Links

-This year we are excited to introduce many nationally recognized speakers who will be presenting Monday and Tuesday mornings to the conference theme: Be Prepared!
-Planning for Emergencies in the Design and Construction of Health Care Facilities.
+This year we are excited to introduce many nationally recognized speakers who will be presenting Monday and Tuesday mornings to the conference theme: Emerging Energy Concepts For the Design and Construction of Health Care Facilities

-To see all of the Speakers and their bio's, look on the Crowd Compass Phone App...Event Name: AHCA 2021
+Speakers and their Bio's, are also on the Crowd Compass Phone App...Event Name: AHCA 2022

 Simone Marstiller was appointed secretary of the Agency for Health Care Administration by Governor Ron DeSantis in February 2021 after serving two years as secretary of the Department of Juvenile Justice.
 Previously, she was Counsel with Gunster, Yoakley, Stewart, P.A., in the firm’s Tallahassee and Tampa offices, where her practice areas include appellate consulting and litigation, government affairs, procurement, and ethics and elections.
 Prior to joining Gunster, Simone served for six years as a judge on the First District Court of Appeal.
 She was appointed to that office in 2010 by Governor